CFields651/lbaasv2/README.md

 This presumes that the haproxy service is installed and running.

-When you start the neutron-server servive it logs this warning:
+When you start the neutron-server servive it logs this warning in /var/log/neutron/server.log:
 WARNING stevedore.named [-] Could not load neutron_lbaas.drivers.haproxy.plugin_driver.HaproxyOnHostPluginDriver

-When you start the neutron-lbaasv2-agent it logs these warnings:
+When you start the neutron-lbaasv2-agent it logs these warnings in /var/log/neutron/lbaas-agent.log:
 WARNING stevedore.named Could not load neutron.agent.linux.interface.OVSInterfaceDriver
 WARNING stevedore.named Could not load neutron_lbaas.drivers.haproxy.namespace_driver.HaproxyNSDriver